The Giving Account

 What types of assets can I contribute to Fidelity Charitable?

-Cash equivalents, publicly traded stock, mutual fund shares, bonds, certain private or restricted stock, bitcoin, and select real estate are eligible for contribution to Fidelity Charitable.
+Cash equivalents, publicly traded stock, mutual fund shares, bonds, certain private or restricted stock, and bitcoin are eligible for contribution to Fidelity Charitable.
 We will be glad to discuss proposed contributions with you.
 Please contact us at 800-262-6039 for assistance.

 What types of bank accounts are eligible for Electronic Funds Transfer (EFT)?